 Students for Open and Universal Learning

 SOUL (students for open and universal learning) is an organization that works to accelerate, experiment with, and build a stronger culture of open education at institutions of higher education, starting with MIT.
-We want to live in a world where anyone can learn anything from anywhere for free or at a low-cost.
-To that end, our main goal in the short term is to open source learning materials from as many college courses as possible in a way that makes those courses “realistically learnable”.
-To see the course materials we’ve curated so far, look at the courses tab.
+We want to live in a world where anyone can learn anything from anywhere for free or at a low cost.
+To that end, our main goal in the short term is to make college-level course sequences like full undergraduate majors “realistically learnable” from free online resources, and to build tools and workflows to scale this process.

-If you are an educator and are open to putting your teaching materials online, we would love to help make the process very easy for you – email us and we can have a short call to get started.
+If you are an educator and are open to putting your teaching materials online, we would love to help make the process very easy for you – email us at soul@mit.edu

 See here for sharing, contribution, and translation guidelines.